RevenyouIO/Bots-Lab/README.md

 ## Pip package manager
 Pip is the recommended package manager for installing libraries.
+When downloading Python 3 Pip will automatically be installed.
 For more information about Pip see [Pip home page](https://pypi.org/project/pip/)

-### Install Pip
-Pip should allready be installed when downloading Python.
-But if somehow it is not see [Install Pip](https://pip.pypa.io/en/stable/installing/) for installing Pip.

 ### User guide Pip
 For a user guide see [User guide Pip](https://pip.pypa.io/en/stable/user_guide/).

 ## Install libraries

-### Install library TA-Lib
-Before you can install TA-Lib you must first install the underlying dependecy ta-lib.
-For example on the Mac, when you have installed brew, you must first execute the command `brew install ta-lib`.
-Only then can you install TA-Lib.

 ### Install your libraries locally or globally (not both!):
 You can choose to install your libraries locally or globally, but not both.
 When